yea-hung/estimateexcess/README.md

 - `results.by.month` or `results.by.week`: The date-specific results.
 - `results`: The overall results, with summation over the entire time period of interest.
 - `simulations`: Simulated sums.
 These can be used to obtain a prediction interval for the sum over the time period of interest.
 The bounds in `results` (above) are derived from these simulations.
 However, the entirety of the simulations may be useful in some cases.
 - `plot`: A visualization of the results.
-The gray lines indicate prior years.
-The blue line indicates expectation.
-The red line indicates observed.

 # Use